nkoster/probo/README.md

 This will infect one executable per run, until all files are infected.

 * Infected files run like normal.
 The orginal code will be executed by the virus code
-* By default, only executables in the current directory are infected
+* Only executables in the current directory are infected

 #### To Do